openPMD/openPMD-api/docs/source/details/backendconfig.rst

 Parameters that are directly passed through to an external library and not interpreted within openPMD API (e.g. ``adios2.engine.parameters``) are unaffected by this and follow the respective library's conventions.

 The configuration string may refer to the complete ``openPMD::Series`` or may additionally be specified per ``openPMD::Dataset``, passed in the respective constructors.
-*A configuration per dataset is currently not yet implemented.*
 This reflects the fact that certain backend-specific parameters may refer to the whole Series (such as storage engines and their parameters) and others refer to actual datasets (such as compression).

 For a consistent user interface, backends shall follow the following rules: